She asked me twice what I wanted for dinner, which really

 choose to live on the opposite coast.

-My father told me about the apple pies she used to bake on
+My father had told me about the apple pies she used to bake

 half.

-“I don’t bake anymore,” she was saying, her voice much like
+“I don’t bake anymore,” she was saying, the sound of her

 “Yes.”
 I knew very little about my cousins.